International Women's Day and Equal Pay Day in digital projects

 Project Managers earn the most regardless of gender, the pay gap is €5/h.
 For specialised roles such as Data Scientists, DevOps Engineers and Security Consultants, the pay gap is significantly higher, but lower compared to the previous year: men in these areas demand almost 8 €/h more.

 A surprising picture emerges among developers.
 Here, women earn more - also just under 4 €/h.
 However, it must be mentioned that among the 3,469 digital experts to whom we could assign a role, only very few were female developers.
 This creates statistical uncertainty, but at the same time shows how underrepresented women are in the IT sector.

 The IT industry is still considered a classic male domain where women are still underrepresented.
 According to Business Insider there is so far only a 18% share of women in IT in Germany with a steadily positive development.
 For comparison: the Association of the Internet Industry eco rated the share at 16% the year before.

 This is also shown in our analysis, where we only have a share of women of 12.31% among the digital experts surveyed:

 Accordingly, gender diversity should not be a Nice2Have but a MustHave Skill, to put it analogously to Lyncronize Skill requirements.
 Diverse teams are usually more successful because they combine different perspectives and approaches (cf. Pieterse et al. 2006).
 Moreover, in the 21st century, it is finally time to get equal pay for equal work.

 Where does our data come from?

 Our analysis is based on data from Lyncronize users and publicly available information from digital experts.
 Since gender is not explicitly stated, we have inferred it from the names.
-More analysis can be found on our blog.
-Finally, we took a deeper look at hourly rates in IT projects.
+You can find further analyses in our Blog.
+Lastly, we took a deeper look at the Hourly rates in IT projects thrown.